 If you want my opinion, political rhetoric in the press is never the most informed place to start when researching any issue that involves the internet.
 A knowledge gap exists that I suspect will only close when more politicians have grown up with the technology themselves.
 Although by then, I imagine there will be another scapegoat/hobby horse to replace it with!

 I'd have to disagree with you, about current police presence online.
 They don't have a strong record when it comes to dealing with, using your example, child pornography either.
-The bulk of arrests appear to originate more from accident than by design - victims/aquaintances/colleagues reporting the crimes, as oppose to any orchestrated 'clamp down' involving Internet Service Providers, who continue to maintain that it's not
+The bulk of arrests appear to originate more from accident than by design - victims/aquaintances/colleagues reporting the crimes, as oppose to any orchestrated 'clamp down' involving Internet Service Providers, who continue to maintain that it's not *their* job to police the web.

 When the police have tested civil liberties, and moved aggressively, the results have been disastrous eg Operation Ore.
 Innocent people had their lives ruined.